 33 secondsto run the tests consuming

-You can view the details of that test run in this Gitub Actions page, below is a quick screenshot.
+You can view the details of that test run in the screenshot below.

 Run PHPUnit code coverage with XDebug #